 Here are the details

 With the American Express® Gold Card, you’ll get 4X Membership Rewards® points at restaurants worldwide, 4X points at U.S. supermarkets (up to $25,000 per year in purchases) and 3X points on flights booked directly with airlines or on amextravel.com.
 You’ll additionally receive 1X points on all other purchases.

 The card comes with a pretty generous 35,000-point welcome bonus when you spend $2,000 on purchases within your first three months.
 You’ll also have access to excellent perks, including:

-- Up to $120 in annual savings ($10 monthly) when you use your Amex Gold on Boxed , Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations (enrollment required)
+- Up to $120 in annual savings (up to $10 monthly) when you use your Amex Gold on Boxed , Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations (enrollment required)

 This card doesn’t charge any foreign transaction fees (see rates and fees), so if you frequently travel outside of the United States, you won’t have to worry about fees eating into your earning potential.

 First and foremost, this card is meant for those who travel often and spend quite a bit of money eating out, ordering in and grocery shopping.
 If you consider yourself a homebody, the American Express Gold Card might not strike your fancy.

-There’s a hefty annual fee of $250 (see terms and fees), so it’s important to make sure you can comfortably pay this each year.
+There’s a hefty annual fee of $250 (see rates and fees), so it’s important to make sure you can comfortably pay this each year.
 Analyze your spending habits to determine whether the rewards you’ll earn from the Gold Card will cover the cost of the fee.